-I can only think of a few explanations for why leaders mandate cheerleading and use it profusely:
+I can think of a few explanations for why leaders mandate cheerleading for coworkers:

 - You think your team is emotionally needy.

 For 1: You need to get real.
-An encouraging atmosphere is great, but performances like group applause and putting your name on a cake don’t last.
+An encouraging atmosphere is great, but group applause doesn’t last.
 What’s worse, employees usually know what you are doing and act to that effect.
-You run the risk of reinforcing externality and fame-seeking.
-A team focused on externality tries to predict and satisfy leader whims, not goals.
+You run the risk of reinforcing externality and fame-seeking, and diluting success with simplicity.
+A team focused on externality tries to predict and satisfy leader whims, not meet outcomes.

 For 2: Even if your team is needy, their desire for cheerleading doesn’t make it any less demeaning when you comply.
-I’d wager they are a lot more capable of maturing than you are giving them credit.
+Reality being reality, you might have to cheer for a demoralized, needy team.
 While you can’t take personal responsibility for their maturity, you can craft a culture that reinforces or challenges their dependence on cheering.

-At it’s heart, corporate cheerleading arrives from a belief in the inferiority of the masses.
-Belief in superiority is a consequence of the ego that subtly develops with many leaders’ careers.
-It can manifest itself cynically (see 1.), pseudo-empathetically (see 2.), or finally in complicit ignorance where one carries on the traditions of the past.
+At it’s heart, the first two reasons of corporate cheerleading seem to echo belief in the inferiority of the masses.
+That belief might manifest itself cynically (see 1.), pseudo-empathetically (see 2.), or finally in complicit ignorance where one carries on the traditions of the past.